rescript-association/rescript-lang.org/CONTRIBUTING.md

 issues or discussions on the topic.

-If you can't find any relevant issues, feel free to create a new one to start a discussion, or contact @ryyppy / @nikgraf on the [Reason Discord](https://discord.gg/reasonml) channel for quick feedback.
+If you can't find any relevant issues, feel free to create a new one to start a discussion.
 We usually assign issues to a responsible person to prevent confusion and duplicate work, so always double check if an issue is currently being worked on, or talk to the current assignee to take over the task.

 **Always make sure to get feedback from the core maintainers before starting any work**